ryanvo-ie/ryan-vo-industrial-engineering-portfolio/machine-failure-analysis-case-study.md

 The AI4I 2020 Predictive Maintenance dataset was downloaded from Kaggle as a CSV file and imported into a PostgreSQL database using pgAdmin 4.
 A dedicated table, predictive_maintenance, was created to organize the 14 dataset variables and prepare the data for SQL and Python analysis.

+### Dataset Download & File Preparation

+The `ai4i2020.csv` dataset was downloaded from Kaggle as a CSV file and moved to the Mac shared directory at `/Users/Shared/`.
+This provided a consistent file location before importing the dataset into PostgreSQL through pgAdmin 4.

 ### PostgreSQL Table Creation

 The following SQL statement was used to create the table and assign appropriate data types to each variable: